crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 ```
 ##### [vec2rec.models.nlpmodels - click to see full file](/vec2rec/models/nlpmodels.py)
-* Descriptor classes to store model specific data from preprocessed data, and the Gensim Doc2Vec model itself
+* Composable classes to store model specific data from preprocessed data, and the Gensim Doc2Vec model itself
 * NLPModel can be inherited and implemented with other models if available
 ```python
 class NLPModel: